mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What is `@Query` used for?

 `@Query` allows for specifying a query to be used with a Spring Data JPA repository method.

+When the name of the named parameter is the same as the name of the argument in the method annotated with `@Query`, the `@Param` annoation is not needed.

+But if the method argument has a different name, the `@Param` annotation is needed to tell Spring that the value of this argument is to be injected in the named parameter in the query.

 ```java
 public interface UserRepo extends JpaRepository<User, Long> {